This post may contain affiliate links, view our disclosure policy.

 Whether it’s a 3 – 6 person surrey, deuce coup, quad sport, kids bike, or cruiser, everyone in the family can find the right vehicle.

-After lunch, drive across the Aerial Life Bridge and visit Park Point, Duluth’s only sandy beach and world’s longest peninsula.
+After lunch, drive across the Aerial Life Bridge and visit Park Point, Duluth’s only sandy beach and the world’s largest freshwater sandbar.

 With an average temperature of 40 degrees Fahrenheit, Lake Superior is not our favorite swimming hole.